 Coaches, course creators, and small businesses are typically in a situation where they have to choose between keeping things simple and growing their business:

-- Why don’t you start with Constant Contact if that is what you need for quick newsletters, a simple drag-and-drop editor, and Constant Contact email automation that is guided and does not require a marketing ops person?
+- Why don’t you start with Constant Contact if that is what you need for quick newsletters, a simple drag-and-drop editor, and guided email automation that doesn’t require a marketing ops person?

-- On the other hand, if it is part of your plan to create funnels, connect landing pages, and integrate email with ads and social from the same interface, then you should start with Mailchimp.
+- On the other hand, if you plan to create funnels, connect landing pages, and integrate email with ads and social from a single interface, you should start with Mailchimp.

 Ease of Use, UX & Overall Feel